 \section{Resurgence and Alien Calculus for Non-linear ODE}

-The existence of the ODE discussed in the previous section suffices to treat the renormalons through resurgence theory~\cite{Costin1995,costin1998}, and this has been imported in QFT in Refs.~\cite{Maiezza:2019dht}.
+The existence of the (nonlinear in $R$) ODE discussed in the previous section suffices to treat the renormalons through resurgence theory~\cite{Costin1995,costin1998}, and this has been imported in QFT in Refs.~\cite{Maiezza:2019dht}.
 This section aims to give a self-contained insight to the reader on why Eq.~\eqref{ODE}, and thus renormalons, are resurgent.
-In doing this, we reproduce one of the central results of Ref.~\cite{Costin1995} in terms of the Alien Calculus.
+In doing this, we reproduce one of the central results of Ref.~\cite{Costin1995} regarding the Alien Calculus.
 Connections between the general theory of resurgence with the Alien calculus in quantum theory and field theory can be found in Refs.~\cite{Aniceto:2013fka,Dorigoni:2014hea}.
 In what follows, we focus on the Alien calculus versus resurgence specifically within ODEs.